lfrestrepog/if-docs/docs/users/how-to-import-plugins.md

 npm -i -g @grnsft/if-unofficial-plugins
 ```

-Plugins in these packages can then be invoked in an impl by providing their path in the plugin initialization, as shown in the following example:
+Plugins in these packages can then be invoked in an manifest by providing their path in the plugin initialization, as shown in the following example:

 ```yaml
 name: if-demo